Dyrham Park: Film and television

 Dyrham Park was one of the houses used as a filming location for the 1993 Merchant Ivory film The Remains of the Day (others included Badminton House and Powderham Castle).
 The house was used for outdoor and garden scenes in the 1999 BBC mini-series Wives and Daughters.
 In 2003, it was the filming location for the BBC One series Servants.
 An aerial view of Dyrham Park was featured in the opening title sequence of the 2008 film Australia.

 In September 2010, the BBC filmed scenes for the Doctor Who sixth series episode "Night Terrors" at Dyrham Park.

 Dyrham Park was also used for scenes in The Crimson Field by the BBC in 2014, and Sanditon on ITV in 2019.

-The BBC series, Poldark, filmed scenes at Dyrham Park, as the home of George Warleggan, between 2015 and 2018.
+The BBC series Poldark filmed scenes at Dyrham Park, as the home of George Warleggan, between 2015 and 2018.

+The HBO series Industry filmed on the estate for season 3.